srobo/runbook/docs/competition/virtual-competitions/competition-session-checklist.md

 - Put the website into competition mode
 - Producer downloads the recordings and configures the video scheduler to find the files correctly
 - Scorer downloads the match files
+- Presenters rehearse any presentations they need to give
-- Presenters join a pre-livestream call to rehearse
+- Presenters join a pre-livestream call to rehearse their interactions

 ## Go Live